 A vessel schedule and profits should never be put ahead of a seaman’s need for medical attention.
 Where an employer willfully delays providing treatment to an injured seaman, it may give raise to a claim for an assessment of punitive damages under maritime law.

-The lawyers at Stacey & Jacobsen, LLP are some of the most experience maritime lawyers in the Nation.
+The lawyers at Stacey & Jacobsen, PLLC are some of the most experience maritime lawyers in the Nation.
 They have handled thousands of Jones Act injury cases.
 They know how injured and ill crewmen should be treated aboard a vessel.
 Medical negligence cases of any type are highly complex.
-If you have been injured aboard ship because of negligent medical treatment or delays in medical treatment, contact a lawyer at Stacey & Jacobsen, LLP to discuss your claims under Federal Maritime Law.
+If you have been injured aboard ship because of negligent medical treatment or delays in medical treatment, contact a lawyer at Stacey & Jacobsen, PLLC to discuss your claims under Federal Maritime Law.